-The radical overhaul of student funding has finally happened.
-Yet myths, panic and confusion about the changes to English student finance for those starting in 2012, 2013 and beyond are still widespread.
-If you’re over 25 or independent from your parents, 2012+ student loans work slightly differently than for typical school leavers going to university.
-This new free mature students guide is here to give you the facts.
+The radical overhaul to English student finance in 2012 caused myths, panic and confusion.
+If you’re over 25, or younger but independent from your parents, 2012+ student loans work slightly differently than for typical school leavers going to university.
+This new free mature students' guide is here to give you the facts.

-The guide is produced by the Independent Student Finance Taskforce (which is headed by Martin Lewis) and is crucial reading for anyone considering going to uni in 2013.
+The guide is provided by MoneySavingExpert.com and Universities UK and is crucial reading for anyone considering going to uni in 2014.

 Teachers / Parents / Universities: